RealFlyPilot/mbnyc/README.md

 - WP Engine automatically sets environment variables
 - WordPress core updates are managed by WP Engine
 - Performance optimization should utilize WP Engine's caching systems
+- The deployment only pushes the `wp-content` directory to WP Engine, not the entire WordPress installation

 ---